Ananya236/Tasks-CRUD-Infeedo/README.md

 Now you can run the project using
   "node index.js"

-All pushed the postman collection for simplifying the api calls and testing.
+All pushed the postman collection for simplifying the api calls and testing:
-  Infeedo.postman_collection.json
+  "Infeedo.postman_collection.json"